opensearch-project/documentation-website/_observing-your-data/alerting/triggers.md

 For a bucket-level monitor, you must specify a threshold and value for the aggregation and time frame.
 You can use a maximum of five conditions to refine your trigger.
 Optionally, you can also use a keyword filter to filter for a specific field in your index.

 For document-level monitors, use tags that represent multiple queries connected by the logical `OR` operator.
-To create a multiple query trigger:
+To create a multiple-query trigger:

 1. Select **Per document monitor**.
 2. Select a data source.